monday.com Emergency Response Team

 In this blog, you will find 5 best practices that aid organizations can use to ensure that the use of digital tools is ethical and respects the affected communities.

-The United Nation's Digital Cooperation Framwork recognized the potential of digital technologies to promote development and address global challenges.
+The United Nation's Digital Cooperation Framework recognized the potential of digital technologies to promote development and address global challenges.
 The Framework focuses on using digital technologies to improve the efficiency and effectiveness of humanitarian response efforts.

 The UN's approach to digitally transform the humanitarian aid sector to improve the efficiency and effectiveness of response efforts, also considers the ethical and privacy concerns of those affected by crises.